 What Are 5 Wine Regions That Outperformed the Liv-ex 100 Index?

-Fine wine isn't just a luxury, it’s a proven asset.
+Fine wine isn't just a luxury — it's a proven asset.
 Over the past decade, many serious collectors have turned to wine not just for pleasure, but for performance.
 And one of the most important benchmarks in the space is the Liv-ex Fine Wine 100 Index, which tracks the price movement of the 100 most actively traded fine wines in the world.

 Created by the London International Vintners Exchange (Liv-ex), the index includes blue-chip bottles from regions like Bordeaux, Burgundy, and Champagne.
 It's widely used by collectors, funds, and analysts as the gold standard for fine wine market performance.

-Over the last 10 years, the Liv-ex 100 Index has posted strong, steady returns - but these five regions have outperformed, delivering higher returns and faster price appreciation.
+Over the last 10 years, the Liv-ex 100 has posted strong, steady returns — but these five regions have outperformed, delivering higher returns and faster price appreciation.
 If you're building a wine portfolio, these are the names to know.

 1. Burgundy (France)